 “The best way to find out if you can trust somebody is to trust them” Ernest Hemingway

-That’s pretty much how data protection legislation has worked to-date – you give personal data to a company you do business with, click ‘yes’ on a pre-ticked wide ranging set of terms and conditions that you probably haven’t actually read, and then see if they can be trusted to use your data responsibly.
+That’s pretty much how data protection legislation has worked in the past– you give personal data to a company you do business with, click ‘yes’ on a pre-ticked wide ranging set of terms and conditions that you probably haven’t actually read, and then see if they can be trusted to use your data responsibly.
 If you think they haven’t been trustworthy, there are routes to seek redress, but those take time and cost money and anyway, the trust has already been broken.

 Why is trust so important?
 According to Gartner “trust drives the buying cycle”.
 Elevation to the iconic status ‘Superbrand’ relies on the question “Can the brand be trusted to deliver consistently?”.
 We know it matters and we each know it matters to the bottom line of our business.

-From 25th May 2018, the regulations will change about how trust is given and what you’ll be trusted to do with the personal data you have access to.
+From 25th May 2018, the regulations changed about how trust is given and what you’ll be trusted to do with the personal data you have access to.
 It’s not just a regulatory change, it’s a business change.

 Scrutinise your business processes